Student code of conduct

 The purpose of this procedure is to:

-- communicate the College’s expectations with respect to Student behaviour;
+- communicate the university’s expectations with respect to Student behaviour;

-- protect the safety and security of the College community; and
+- protect the safety and security of the university community; and

-- preserve the orderly operations of the College.
+- preserve the orderly operations of the university.

-This procedure applies to Students of the College.
+This procedure applies to students of the university.